Expungement Information

 • If your student is attending a different high school, please reach out to your student’s school counselor to receive the correct link.

-• Courses taken in middle school cannot be expunged after the end of the first quarter of the 2024-2025 school year.
+• Courses taken in middle school cannot be expunged after the first quarter of the student’s ninth grade year.

-• To successfully meet the prerequisite requirements for course sequencing students may be enrolled in the same course they are expunging for the upcoming school year,
+• Students must be enrolled in the same course they are expunging for the upcoming school year (if applicable), to successfully meet the prerequisite requirements for course sequencing.

 If you have questions, please contact your child's middle school counselor.